-What is the government policy and strategy for managing the national security and trade implications of Al?
-Are there any trade restrictions that may apply to Al-based products?
+What is the government policy and strategy for managing the national security and trade implications of AI?
+Are there any trade restrictions that may apply to AI-based products?

 There are no published policies or strategies specific to implications of AI for national security or trade.
-However, countries in the region have existing export control regulations that apply to certain AI-based products specifically designed for "Although many countries have included an ethics component in their strategic AI visions, the UAE appears to be at the forefront with regard to implementation."

-a military end use and have national security implications.
+However, countries in the region have existing export control regulations that apply to certain AI-based products specifically designed for a military end use and have national security implications.
 At this stage, AI-specific trade controls is not a focus.
 Instead, countries with AI initiatives are working to implement the AI vision set out in policy or national strategy.